remydagostino/elm-template/README.md

 ## WIP!

 - [x] Development build
+- [ ] Postcss plugins
-- [ ] Automatic rebuild in dev mode
+- [x] Automatic rebuild in dev mode
 - [ ] Production build
+- [ ] Refactor /server/build to colocate rebulid/dev/production builds
 - [ ] Elm test runner integration
 - [ ] Heroku deployment
 - [ ] Https support
+- [ ] Instrumentation using [Prometheus]

 ---

-A starting point for building production-ready elm applications.
-Ultimately I would like to use elm-reactor from start to end for building applications in Elm however it looks like we won't get there for a while yet.
+A starting point for building production-ready [Elm] applications.
+Ultimately I would like to use [elm-reactor] from start to end for building applications in Elm however it looks like we won't get there for a while yet.

 Goals